Henrique-Azank/webgl-native/README.md

-# Three.js native app
+# WebGL native app

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Created this repository as a way to render Three.js scenes in a separate environment with access to the user's local file system and other utilities that a framework like Tauri enables.
+Created this repository as a way to render WebGL and Three.js scenes in a separate environment with access to the user's local file system and other utilities that a framework like Tauri enables.
 The intention is to provide a nice environment for testing out 3D-based applications in a way that we can leverage both the powerful WebGL API and not to be overly concerned over building requirements for different platforms.